kohlhofer/Crossings/chapters/chapter-02.md

 He reaches into his jacket pocket, careful not to disturb the eggs.
 The shells are still warm, uncracked.
 He places them on the counter, one by one, turning them so Ada can see they are good.
 She lifts each egg, holds it to the light, nods approval.

 Ada opens a small notebook, different from the ledger, and makes a mark.
-Credit for the eggs.
+Credit for the three eggs.
 She adds numbers in her careful hand, then looks up at him.
 He points to the bread on the shelf, the coffee, the salt.
 She nods, reaches for the items, weighs them on the scale.
 The scale tips, settles.
 The bread is soft, the coffee ground fine, the salt white as river sand.

 She adds a line to the ledger, her writing neat, unhurried.
 He watches her hand move, the page crowded with names and numbers.
 The ledger is thick, its pages yellowed, its binding cracked.
 Every transaction, every debt, every payment recorded in her careful script.